ArchiveBox/docs/Setting-up-Search.md

 - maintains lightweight, compressed search index that is minuscule compared to original data
 - all-in-one binary written in rust, available cross-platform and easy to deploy
 - supports advanced full-text search features like normalization, stemming, etc.
-- supports indexing and querying on a remote server (many separate ArchiveBox instances can share a single `sonic` instance)
+- supports indexing and querying on a remote server (many ArchiveBox instances can share a single `sonic` instance)

 #### Cons